 Which is exactly why many customers have turned to Content Viz and MacroSuite macros to customize their Confluence pages to make them more attractive and engaging.

 Confluence page design made easier

 With Content Viz and MacroSuite apps, you can build pages from scratch or use pre-existing templates.
-MacroSuite’s Page Builder, in particular, has become a leading Confluence tool with a broad portfolio of macros that are constantly updated based on user feedback.
+MacroSuite’s Designer, in particular, has become a leading Confluence tool with a broad portfolio of macros that are constantly updated based on user feedback.

 So, where were we?

 Ok.
 From Confluence dashboards, company style guides, partner portals, and more, all is possible with Content Viz and MacroSuite.
 So let’s take a look at some of the Confluence page designs to see the range of what can be achieved using Content Viz and MacroSuite.

 Need some Confluence #inspo?
 Check out some of the Confluence page designs powered by Content Viz and MacroSuite macros.

 Company News in Confluence